Have a problem in your home, such as mould, bed bugs or unsafe drinking water? Learn how we can help.

 - a solid, liquid, gas or combination of any of them

-... that has or that is likely to have an adverse (harmful) effect on the health of a person.
-This means that anything that worsens someone’s health is a possible health hazard.
+... that has or that is likely to have an adverse (harmful) effect on the health of any person.

 What is the Middlesex-London Health Unit’s role?